'Every few steps there was a cat lying on the floor': How SCDF officers saved 13 cats from fire

 Many of the cats were sluggish and soot covered their faces, making it difficult for them to breathe, said Cpl Lim.

-Luckily, Cpl Lim, a full-time national serviceman, had worked in a pet hotel for about six months in the past and knew how to handle the animals, he said.
+Luckily, Cpl Lim, a full-time national serviceman, had previously worked in a pet hotel for about six months and knew how to handle the animals, he said.

 He and four other firefighters also gave the cats water using syringes.